cat. moth. crow… who?

 Here are a few fun facts about me: I practice witchcraft.
 I live in a little yellow cottage with my husband and our two cats, Ruby Soho and Snoopy.
 I collect zines (obviously), vinyl records, cassette tapes, stickers, and a variety of weird little toys (mostly antique plush, but also a smattering of artist-made figurines and vinyl gacha!prizes).
 My other hobbies include riding bikes, enjoying live music, video production, porch-sitting with friends, exploring cities, gardening, writing my penpals, and practicing yoga.
 I don’t have a driver’s license, and I don’t ever want one.
 My favorite emojis are 💌💖✂️🏴🐌🌼🌙🐛💗✨🌱.

 You can reach me via email: or via snail mail: P.O.
 Box 413195, Kansas City, MO 64141 USA.
-Visit me elsewhere online at my web-cottage or follow me on pixelfed, or tune in to my youtube channel.
+Visit me elsewhere online at my web-cottage, or tune in to my youtube channel.

 I’m always eager to hear from folks passionate about zines and diy, and love trading zines!
 I am also currently scheduling zine workshops, panels, interviews, and other misc. events for 2025 and 2026, if you are part of an organization looking for someone to spread the good word of makin’ zines.
 Getting to share my passions with other folks is my idea of living the dream.